Welcome from Dr. Larry Weiss

 BFS is a Diverse, Loving, Learning Community

 BFS students, faculty and staff confront, learn from, and celebrate individual differences as they embrace the challenge of creating a unified community in which all members can thrive.
 In our admissions, financial aid, and faculty recruitment work, we seek to reflect the diversity of the New York neighborhoods that is the wellspring of our school’s energy and continuous renewal.
-Approximately 40% of our students and faculty are persons of color, and they join students from a panoply of cultural and class backgrounds who all love learning at BFS and wait in anticipation for its doors to open each day.
+Approximately 40% of our students and faculty/staff are persons of color, and they join students from a panoply of cultural and class backgrounds who all love learning at BFS and wait in anticipation for its doors to open each day.
 Such love fuels the highest aspirations of any educational institution.

 BFS is a School that Prepares Students for Lives of Leadership and Service